Thursday, September 10, 2020

 Modern Monetary Theory

 From Keynes Vs. Hayak discussions, when you come down to nation level monetary policies, what is practiced/understood in the world now is the quantity theory of money where we watch & manage the actual amount of money that is in circulation.
 Since the focus is on the "quantity", economists and politicians often talk about the size of the nation's deficit.
 The general understanding in this picture is a nation is just like an individual that is earning and spending money.
-If the nation earns (i.e. gathered revenue through taxes) less than what is proposes to spend in its budget outlays, it runs a deficit.
+If the nation earns (i.e. gathered revenue through taxes) less than what it proposes to spend in its budget outlays, it runs a deficit.
 If it continues to run deficits year after year, the total national debt keeps increasing.
-Except for a handful of tiny nations, pretty much every country of some reasonable size runs annual deficits.
-With our cumulative deficit running around 26 Trillion dollars, US is pretty much on top of the world in numbers (though there are other toppers when you normalize it to GDP).
+Except for a handful of tiny nations, pretty much every country of some reasonable size runs annual deficit.
+With our cumulative deficit running around 36 trillion dollars, US is pretty much on top of the world in numbers (though there are other toppers when you normalize it to GDP).
 Since the world's thinking is shaped by this quantity theory of money, this sounds ominous and is nicely dramatized by websites like https://usdebtclock.org/

 In the US, state governments are required to balance the annual budget and so if they want to spend money on some new program, they need to find the money (quantity) by either cutting down some other program or raising the revenue (usually through taxes/bonds).
 But the federal government is not bound by this rule and so it can keep spending whatever it wants as long as the congress and the president agree.
-There is this (jocular) notion called national debt ceiling beyond which the federal govt supposedly can't increase the debt.
-But it is a ceiling set by the congress itself and so routinely that limit will get increased by whatever number needed after politicians get to grandstand for a while giving speeches about how we are stealing from our children.
-Whichever party is running the government at any given time usually will not talk about increasing deficits since it will limit their ability to spend money on their pet projects.
+There is this (jocular) US notion called national debt ceiling beyond which the federal govt supposedly can't increase the debt.
+But it is a ceiling set by the congress itself and so routinely that limit gets increased by whatever number needed, after politicians get to grandstand for a while giving speeches about how we are stealing from our children.
+Whichever party is running the government at any given time usually will not talk about the raising deficit since it will limit their ability to spend money on their pet projects.
 But the opposition party will keep talking about how irresponsible the governing party is to let the deficit climb so high under their watch.
 Once the parties switch shoes, they will switch their tunes as well.
-These grandstanding speeches and heads turning the other way can all be seen allover the world in other countries also.
-If a politician proposes any new program (say free day care for all working parents), even journalists who consider themselves responsible will promptly ask them as to how the they will pay for it.
+These grandstanding speeches and heads turning the other way can all be seen all over the world in other countries also.
+If a politician proposes any new program (say free child day care for all working parents), even journalists who consider themselves responsible will promptly ask them as to how they will pay for it.
 This is based on the quantity theory of money understanding.
 We understand that an individual can borrow money at times to some extent (to buy a home or to go to college) to improve their lives but need to pay it back and so can't keep borrowing year after year ruining their credit.
 Along the same line, we think a national government also can borrow money for a while but if it keeps running deficit perpetually, country will be ruined.

 In the past few decades, a group of economists have been developing an alternative descriptive (not prescriptive) model called Modern Monetary Theory (MMT).
 This school claims that the deficit number in itself doesn't really matter as long as the economy is strong enough to handle it.
 They point out that a national government is not the same as an individual earning and spending money.
 The way I see it, MMT can be said to focus on three areas: